-Bermuda is easily reached from the East Coast of the United States, making it an ideal tropical getaway for travelers looking for a short cruise vacation.
+Bermuda is easily reached from the East Coast of the United States, making it an ideal tropical getaway for travellers looking for a short cruise holiday.
 Norwegian Cruise Line offers a number of Bermuda cruises, including four- and five-night itineraries.
 If you are considering a Bermuda cruise, learn everything you need to know about Norwegian's Bermuda short cruises.

 Departure Ports for Bermuda Cruises

 Norwegian offers Bermuda cruises that depart from Boston, Massachusetts, and New York, New York.
 Boston is great for cruise passengers located in the New England area, especially since Bermuda itineraries are available all year long.
 If you prefer to combine a Bermuda cruise with a getaway to one of the world's greatest cities, opt for an itinerary that departs from New York City instead.

 All Bermuda cruises stop in one port, the Royal Naval Dockyard.
 However, don't think that because you don't visit multiple ports in Bermuda that you will lack things to see and do.

 Royal Naval Dockyard is located at the tip of Bermuda's West End.
 You'll find pristine beaches, shopping, a crafts market, and attractions such as a maritime museum.
 Horseshoe Bay, located nearby and accessible from the port, is consistently rated as one of the most beautiful beaches in the world.

 If you haven't taken a cruise to Bermuda before, you may have some questions.
 English is spoken in Bermuda, and the local currency is the Bermudian Dollar (BMD).
 U.S. dollars and credit cards are widely accepted on the island.

 Bermuda is named after Spanish Capt.
 Juan de Bermudez, who first located the island.
 It also has a rich history, over 150 years in fact, as a bastion of the British Royal Naval in the Western Atlantic.